Learn

 Savings + equity (dashed teal)

-withEquity = balance + netEquity — the same savings line, shifted up by your fixed home equity.
-Equity is treated as a constant addition at every month rather than something that grows, because the model treats the home sale as a single event, not an investment that compounds.
+withEquity = balance + netEquity.
+Same savings line, shifted up by your fixed home equity.
+Equity is treated as a constant add at every month, not something that grows, because the model treats the home sale as a single event, not a compounding investment.

 Goal today (horizontal reference)